 Metallic sounds are joined by a soft sweep of rain falling, adding to feelings of loss and desolation.
-The heavy well of bass moves under the wordless dirge of the music before a throbbing beat adds more weigh to the track.
+The heavy well of bass moves under the wordless dirge of the music before a throbbing beat adds more weight to the track.
 Grunting slashes of sound writhe into the track as the drums take on a militaristic quality.
-A wandering medium high synth plays a melancholy melodic line as the darkness closes in.
+A wandering medium-high synth plays a melancholy melodic line as the darkness closes in.

 Harsh, powerful sounds dominate I Am Become Death, The Destroyer of Worlds and draw the listener into a desolate, broken world of pain and emptiness.
 There’s an uncompromising quality about this album that I respect despite finding it to be a difficult listening experience and I don’t mind stepping outside of my comfort zone.